simonmicro/green-py-bot/README.md

 ![build-pulls](https://img.shields.io/docker/pulls/realsimonmicro/green-py-bot)
 ![build-size](https://img.shields.io/docker/image-size/realsimonmicro/green-py-bot)

-Check it out on [https://hub.docker.com/r/realsimonmicro/green-py-bot](https://hub.docker.com/r/realsimonmicro/green-py-bot).
+You want to use your own hardware and host it yourself?
+Then check the docker container out on [https://hub.docker.com/r/realsimonmicro/green-py-bot](https://hub.docker.com/r/realsimonmicro/green-py-bot).
 To use it, just download the `docker-compose.yml` file and start the bot with `docker-compose up`.
 Thats it!

 ## Manual startup ##
 You don't want to use docker?
 Okay, then make sure to have all packages from the `requirements.txt` installed and start the bot with `python3 main.py`